The Children's Health Insurance Program (CHIP) provides medical coverage to children age 18 and younger.

 The Children's Health Insurance Program (CHIP) was signed into law in 1997 during the Clinton administration.
 The program provides federal matching funds to states.

 ♦ Roughly 70% of funds for CHIP comes from the federal government.
+States administer the program and name it differently by each state.

 • 9.6 million children under the age of 19 receive health coverage every year through a CHIP program.